 A cool experience to try is the Onsen which is a natural hot spring with bathing facilities.
 Men and women have separate sections, and once inside you have to strip completely naked.
-Japanese men might be shy, but in the onsen they sure were not, brazenly striking all kinds of poses in the nude.
+Japanese men might be shy, but in the onsen they sure were not, brazenly striking all kind of poses in the nude.

 In Japan, toilets are very elaborate.
 All the controls are done via built-in remote on the side, and each button has a function: seat warming, perfume sprinkling, washing, and all kinds of "privacy violations".
 The first moment of contact was terrifying.
 There are so many buttons, so many unknown symbols and open-to interpretation figures.
 First there was a warm jet of water, then a fan blows warm air to dry your private parts.
 A roll of toilet paper lasts a very, very long time in Japan.

 Tokyo was bustling with activity.
 Anywhere you go, there are thousands of people on their way somewhere.
 Train stations are ant hills of activity.
 And yet despite the urgency with which people move, everyone was so incredibly polite and civilized.